movestore/MorningReport/README.md

 Tab "Visualization":
   - `Show Plots and Map`: choose which track should be shown on the plot.

   - `Select property by which to sort the overview table`: choose column by which to sort the table above.

-  - `Choose how to sort the table`: choose if the table should be sortet ascending or descending acording to the column chosen above
+  - `Choose how to sort the table`: choose if the table should be sortet ascending or descending acording to the column chosen above.

   - `Choose start time for map and plots (reference: yyyy-mm-dd HH:MM:SS)`: selection of the start timestamp which has been defined to be at the most 5 months before the reference (selected in Tab Settings).

   - `Select which data attribute to plot`/`Select which second data attribute to plot`: select which data attribute should be shown in the first and the second plot.

   - `Select which daily property to plot`: select which calculated daily property should be shown in the third plot.

+### Changes in output data

+The input data remains unchanged.

+### Most common errors

-### Null or error handling:
+### Null or error handling
-**Setting `Date` and `Time`:** By default the reference time is set to NOW.
+*Setting `Date` and `Time`:** By default the reference time is set to NOW.
 The present timestamp is extracted in UTC from the MoveApps server system.
 An error will be displayed if the data set does not contain any locations of the previous 5 months before the selected reference time (default NOW).
 Check the time span of the data in the overview table in the tab "Visualization" and adjust the date and unckeck the "NOW" box.

 **Setting `Reference position`:** If no location is chosen, for each animal the longitude of the last available position is used as reference for the calculation of average daily distances to a position.

 **Setting `Migration buffer in km (last 7 days)`:** The parameter has a explicit default value, so NULL or non-numeric values are not possible and will give an error.

 **Setting `Mortality buffer in m (last 7 days)`:** The parameter has a explicit default value, so NULL or non-numeric values are not possible and will give an error.

-**Data:** The data are not manipulated in this App, but interactively explored.
-So that a possible Workflow can be continued after this App, the input data set is returned.